OutSystems/docs-product/src/deliver-mobile/generate-distribute-mobile-app/intro.md

     ![Native app settings in Service Center](images/native-platform-section-sc.png)

 1. To configure your mobile app package for the first time or to change the current configuration for a given platform (iOS or Android), click the **Configure** link for the iOS or Android entry.
-Follow the configuration steps for your desired scenario, described in the [topics listed at the end of this page](#Articles_in_this_Section).

     ![Android settings in Service Center](images/configure-android-settings-sc.png)